New College Worcester: History

 In 1866 a special needs boarding school was established as Worcester College for the Blind Sons of Gentlemen, based first at The Commandery, the former English Civil War headquarters of King Charles II.
 In 1887, following a purchase of land by Eliza Warrington, Worcester College relocated to the village of Powick, then moving to its present location in Whittington Road, Worcester in 1902.
 New buildings were added in the 1930s, including the Baldwin wing, which included extra classrooms, dormitories, a gymnasium, and study rooms for fifth and sixth form students.
 In 1936, the British and Foreign Blind Association (which later became the RNIB) took over all financial responsibility for the school, until 2007 when NCW split from the RNIB.
 In 1944, an Act of Parliament (the Education Act 1944) recognised the establishment as an official grammar school for blind boys.

 During the 1950s much construction work was undertaken at the Whittington Road site, including the building of an open-air swimming pool and a chapel, as well as major extension work (adding the science block to the main building).
 A second wing, opened by Princess Margaret in 1962 provided facilities for a new science laboratory and a craft and woodwork shop.
 A new chapel had been built at the same time.
 In the 1970s, the School's guest house, Fletcher, was purchased.
 This house has also been used as additional accommodation of CSVs (Community Service Volunteers) and its garden has in the past been developed for gardening.

 The most extensive construction work took place in the 1980s following the merger with Chorleywood College for Girls with Little or No Sight.
 Around 2000 the new Learning Resources Centre (LRC) was opened adjoining the chapel and mathematics corridor - as well as giving a new school a production venue and computer resources.
 The LRC replaced the former library, which became the offices of the Senior Management Team (SMT).
 In 1987, Chorleywood College for Girls and Worcester College for the Blind closed.
 The two former establishments merged, taking up residence at Worcester College's site which was renamed RNIB New College Worcester and became coeducational.

 In 2007, funding issues resulted in negotiations between the governors of the college and the RNIB, reaching a consensus that enabled the college to become an independent non-maintained special school, although it continues to collaborate with the RNIB to the benefit of visually impaired children and young people.
 The school was renamed New College Worcester and given a new logo.

 In 2007 the college received an outstanding OFSTED report and was awarded specialist special school status, enabling it to continuously improve the support for its students.
 In 2008 OFSTED concluded that students at New College Worcester receive high quality care and education.

+A 2012 Ofsted inspection classed the school with a Grade 2 (Good).
+The school has also been featured in the Good Schools Guide.